brunocassol/r-place-brazil-bot/README.md

-# Bot used by Brazil in /r/place
+# Brazil's bot in /r/place

 This was developed in a rush during a weekend while evading Reddit devs and helping coordinating a campaign on /r/place.
 Don't judge me.